galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The table has two columns: the gene id and the number of reads (or fragments in the case of paired-end reads) mapped to the gene
 > > 2.
 To display the most abundantly detected feature, we need to sort the table of counts.
-This can be done using the Sort tool, by sorting the table on the second column in descending order.
-This reveals that FBgn0000556 is the feature with the most counts (around 128,814 in GSM461177 and 126,933 in GSM461180).
+This can be done using the **Sort** {% icon tool %} tool, by sorting the table on the second column in descending order.
+This reveals that FBgn0000556 is the feature with the most counts (around 128,741 in `GSM461177` and 127,416 in `GSM461180`).
 > >
 > {: .solution}
 {: .question}